Service Dog Identification

 4. Do I need an ID card, certificate, harness or vest for my service dog?

-Many service dog owners carry identification cards, registration information or certificates and use tags, vests and harnesses in order to demonstrate that their animal companion is a working animal.
-Under the ADA, these items are not required in order for a service dog to gain access to a public area and do not, solely by themselves, confer service dog status.
-Service dog owners commonly use these accessories in order to signal to members of the public that their animal is a service dog.
+Many service dog owners carry identification cards, registration information, or certificates and use tags, vests, and harnesses in order to demonstrate that their animal companion is a working animal.
+Under the ADA, these items are not required for a service dog to gain access to a public area and do not solely confer service dog status by themselves.
+Service dog owners commonly use these accessories to signal to members of the public that their animal is a service dog.
 They are especially helpful for owners who value privacy and want to curtail people from making intrusive inquiries regarding their disability or service dog.

-It’s important for service dog owners to understand however that no one can insist on these documents in order to prove that their dog is a service dog.
+It’s important for service dog owners to understand that no one can insist on these documents to prove that their dog is a service dog.
 They are used voluntarily by the service dog owner to distinguish their trained service dog from normal pets.
 If you have a fully trained service dog that assists with a qualifying disability, staff members cannot make showing these documents a prerequisite for entering a public area or require proof of training.
 These items are never a substitute for properly qualifying for a service dog, and their use by non-service dog owners is unethical and potentially punishable in certain jurisdictions.